croedel/MTECmqtt/README.md

 The other values of the `config.yaml` you probably don't need to change as of now.
 That's all you need to do!

-### Starting the service
-Having done that, you should already be able to start `python mtec_mytt.py` on command line.
-It will print out some debug info, so you can see what it does.

-You can stop the service by pressing CTRL-C or sending a SIGHUB.
-This will initiate a graceful shutdown.
-Be patient - this might take some seconds.

 ### Advanced config
 Per default, the most interesting parameters are exported.
 You can easily switch on/off the export of additional data packages: